hortonworks-gallery/ambari-zeppelin-service/README.md

 - Lauch the notebook either via navigating to http://sandbox.hortonworks.com:9995 or via the view by opening http://sandbox.hortonworks.com:8080/#/main/views/ZEPPELIN/1.0.0/INSTANCE_1 should show Zeppelin as Ambari view
 ![Image](../master/screenshots/install-8.png?raw=true)

 - There should be a few sample notebooks created.
-Started by running through the Hive one (highlight a cell then press Shift-Enter):
+Select the Hive one (make sure Hive service is up)
 ![Image](../master/screenshots/install-9.png?raw=true)

-  - On first launch of a notebook, you will need to click "Save" under the interpreter order.
+- On first launch of a notebook, you will the "Interpreter Binding" settings will be displayed.
+You will need to click "Save" under the interpreter order.

+- Execute the cells by clicking the 'Play' (triangular) button on top right of each cell or just highlight a cell then press Shift-Enter

 - Next try the same demo using the Spark/SparkSQL notebook (highlight a cell then press Shift-Enter):
 ![Image](../master/screenshots/install-10.png?raw=true)